El Ferdan Railway Bridge: The bridge today: plans for upgrading tracks and building a new bridge

 The parallel New Suez Canal was excavated in 2014/2015 a short distance to the east but without a bridge spanning it.
 Without a second bridge, the railway across El Ferdan bridge is a dead end.

 Initially, a plan was in place to construct a new railway tunnel in the Ismailia region (and another near Port Said is planned) in order to reconnect the Sinai to the rest of Egypt's rail network.
-However, Kamel ElWazir, who was at that time the head of the Egyptian Armed Forces - Engineering corps, announced that due to high costs the plans for a new tunnel would be scrapped and that the Engineering Corps would seek other alternatives including moving the existing bridge to a narrow section of the canal at El-Qantara.
+However, Kamel al-Wazir, who was at that time the head of the Egyptian Armed Forces - Engineering Corps, announced that due to high costs the plans for a new tunnel would be scrapped and that the Engineering Corps would seek other alternatives including moving the existing bridge to a narrow section of the canal at El-Qantara.

 However, the final decision was made in 2017 to keep the existing bridge at its current location and build a new double-track railway bridge (based on the current El Ferdan bridge design) across the new, eastern shipping lane several hundred meters to the east.
 The existing bridge over the western shipping lane would be converted from a single-track railway to a double-track railway.
 This was near completion in October 2023.